Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Introduction

-\textbf{(1) Machine-induced misclassification of fixed inputs:} Misclassifications do not always require input perturbations; they may arise from \gls{APFPR} on GPUs.
+\textbf{(1) Machine-Induced Misclassification of Fixed Inputs:} Misclassifications do not always require input perturbations; they may arise from \gls{APFPR} on GPUs.
 Asynchronous programming is often used by default in \gls{DL} programs on GPUs via atomic operations with unspecified execution orders \cite{d9m}.
 We show that adversarial robustness is vulnerable to \gls{APFPR}.
-Misclassifications may only occur after thousands of identical runs; therefore, exhaustive searches to prevent misclassification due to \gls{APFPR} are impractical, highlighting the need for analytical or heuristic approaches.
+Misclassifications may only occur after thousands of identical runs, therefore, exhaustive searches to rigorously characterize robustness due to \gls{APFPR} are required and are impractical, highlighting the need for analytical or heuristic approaches.
 These results apply across frameworks such as PyTorch, TensorFlow, and JAX \cite{d9m}.

-\textbf{(2) External workload attack:} We introduce a black-box \gls{EWA} that uses Bayesian optimization to identify workload properties leading to misclassification via the reordering of \gls{APFPR} operations, requiring \emph{only} knowledge of possible output classes.
-We focus on external workloads involving matrix multiplication, optimizing matrix size to induce misclassification of a fixed input.
+\textbf{(2) External Workload Attack:} We introduce a black-box \gls{EWA} that uses Bayesian optimization to identify workload properties leading to misclassification via the reordering of \gls{APFPR} operations, requiring \emph{only} knowledge of possible output classes.
+We focus on external workloads involving matrix multiplication, optimizing the matrix size to induce misclassification of a fixed input.

-\textbf{(3) Learnable permutations to estimate worst-case robustness:} We propose a heuristic gradient-based method to identify permutations that induce misclassification, providing a worst-case robustness estimate.
+\textbf{(3) Learnable Permutations to Estimate Worst-Case Robustness:} We propose a heuristic gradient-based method to identify permutations that induce misclassification, providing a worst-case robustness estimate.
 This approach eliminates the need for multiple identical iterations on a fixed input and generalizes across all possible GPU states.
 If GPU scheduling details were available, the method could also be used as an attack.

-\textbf{(4) Benchmarks:} We investigate robustness on standard robustness assessment GNN datasets and models, highlighting their vulnerability due to a non-deterministic base class \cite{Torch-Documentation}.
-We show that an \gls{EWA} can reliably induce misclassification and that the learnable permutation approach provides a tight upper bound on robustness.
-While our analysis focuses on GNNs, the results and approach generalize to other architectures.
+\textbf{(4) Benchmarks:} We investigate robustness on the standard robustness-assessment GNN datasets and models, highlighting their vulnerability due to a non-deterministic base class \cite{Torch-Documentation}.
+We show that a \gls{EWA} can reliably induce misclassification and that the learnable permutation approach provides a tight upper bound on robustness.